mdeguzis/SindenLightgunLinux/README.md

 # Sinden Lightgun - Linux Utilities

 - [License](License.md)

-BETA - this is currently in a BETA phase.
-The Pi is setup is properly configured.
-Unclear if the 32/64 bit binaries were properly included from the [original driver files](https://www.sindenlightgun.com/drivers/).
+- BETA - this is currently in a BETA phase.
+It is unclear if the 32/64 bit binaries were properly included from the [original driver files](https://www.sindenlightgun.com/drivers/).
+- The files contained within have been pulled from the latest Linux beta drivers page
+- Until there is more automation in place, the files in this Git repository must be manually synced with any new release from that page.

 Want to test them out and [let us know](https://github.com/SindenLightgun/SindenLightgunLinux/issues/1)?

 ## About

 - [Version Info](Version.md)

-This repo contains all the Sinden Lightgun Linux utilities for setup and configuration.
-After successfully running the setup scripts it will:

-- Clean up old Sinden files
-- Backup existing gun configurations
-- Copy current borders to `<retoarch_install>/retroarch/overlays/`
-- Copy current RetroPie scripts to `${HOME}/$HOME/.local/bin`
-- Copy current binaries to the `${HOME}/SindenLightgunLinux/bin`
-- Add USB `udev` `sinden-lightgun.rules` for auto detection
-    - P1-Gun: Plugging in/out will auto start/stop the device
-    - P2-Gun == Not Implemented; Must run the `sindenlightgun-p2-start` utility in `PORTS`
-    - Auto-Detect on boot == Questionable
+PLEASE NOTE: This is a fork of the original repository, geared towards the Linux beta release!

 ## Report bugs